Traffic Engineering and Operations Office

 Department of Highway Safety and Motor Vehicles, and the Commissioner of Agriculture or their representatives.

 The Chairman of the Board is the Secretary of Transportation or his designee.
-While the Board usually meets with all three members, a hearing with fewer members is legal and proper.

 How to Protest a Citation: